AlyStyle/OriginsUltrafixUpdateServer/OriginsPlusPlus/changelong.md

 - A new toggle has been added to change Knuckles' Cresent color to white

 SONIC 1
--Knuckles fan rotate animation is now 5 frames, like the other characters
+- Knuckles fan rotate animation is now 5 frames, like the other characters

 SONIC CD
 - Title Screen Sonic's eye is now consistently black